Vivekkumarsahu07/Image-Classififcation-using-EfficientNet/README.md

 # Image-Classification-using-EfficientNet
--> This repository demonstrates the application of transfer learning for image classification using a pre-trained model.
-Transfer learning involves leveraging the knowledge gained by a model trained on a large dataset (such as ImageNet) and applying it to a new, related task.
+-> This project demonstrates the application of transfer learning for image classification using a pre-trained model.
+It involves leveraging the knowledge gained by a model trained on a large dataset (such as ImageNet) and applying it to a new, task of image classification.

 ## Steps Covered:
 -> Dataset Preparation: